 We carried out our experiments for other distributions as well, but the results were more or less similar.
 Barring a few cases, the proposed method outperformed all its competitors considered here.
 Therefore, to save space, we do not report them.
-In the case of balanced training sample, while WNN and all SMOTE algorithms coincide with the usual nearest neighbor classifier $k$-NN, the proposed method leads to a slightly different classifier.
-In the normal location problem, while $k$-NN had average precision, recall and $F_1$ score of $75.11\%$, $75.02\%$ and $75\%$, respectively, those for the proposed method were $75.28\%$, $75.19\%$ and $75.16\%$ in respective cases.
-These two methods had comparable performance in the normal scale problem as well.
-In that example, the average precision, recall and $F_1$ score for $k$-NN were $60.49\%$, $60.12\%$, $59.78\%$, respectively.
-The proposed method performed slightly better.
-The respective figures were $62.67\%$, $61.18\%$ and $60.02\%$.
+In the case of balanced training sample, while Wt.\ NN and all data balancing algorithms coincide with the usual nearest neighbor classifier, the proposed method leads to a slightly different classifier.
+In the normal location problem with balanced samples, while NN has average precision, recall and $F_1$ score of $75.11\%$, $75.02\%$ and $75\%$, respectively, those for the proposed method are $75.28\%$, $75.19\%$ and $75.16\%$ in the respective cases.
+The performances in the balanced normal scale problem are also comparable -- the average precision, recall and $F_1$ score for NN are $60.49\%$, $60.12\%$, $59.78\%$, respectively, compared to a slightly better performance of $62.67\%$, $61.18\%$ and $60.02\%$ by the proposed method.